This Christmas wreath cookies recipe makes perfect festive treats with pretty chocolate wreaths, fondant poinsettia and holly.

 Instructions

 - Place butter in a clean bowl.
-Add the caster sugar and cream both until the mixture turns light and creamy.
-Do not over mix.
+Add the granulated sugar and cream both until the mixture turns creamy (see Note 1).

 - Next, add the egg and continue beating until it is well incorporated into the creamed mixture.
 Add vanilla extract and mix again.

 - Finally, add the flour in batches and mix until the dough comes together.
-Place the dough in a covered bowl and refrigerate until it is firm.
+Place the dough in a covered bowl and refrigerate until it is slightly firm.
+Do not leave the dough for too long or it will be too hard to roll.

 - Place the cut out round cookies on prepared parchment paper or cookie sheet.
 Refrigerate until they are firm.